ONE COOL EARTH

 • Lesson extension activities to bridge garden education to in-classroom learning

-• Facilitation of one community focused Garden workday per year
+• Facilitation of two community-focused Garden Workdays per year

 2. Pick your add-ons